Sometimes, a new financial product or service comes to market and immediately takes the world by storm.

 Thanks to its customer-friendly features and targeted advertising and marketing campaigns, Chime has quickly grown into one of the top players in its niche of the financial services industry.

 - Award-winning mobile app: The best way to use Chime is on its app, and that’s due in large part to its user-friendly interface.
 From tracking your balance to sending money to balance notifications, it’s one of the most powerful apps in the online banking space.
 That’s probably why it has more than 135,000 perfect reviews!

 - Get paid early: With a Chime Spending Account, you can easily set up direct deposit.
 This makes you automatically eligible to get paid up to two days early.

-- No hidden fees: There’s nothing worse than getting hit with a hidden fee.
-It breaks the level of trust you have with your bank.
-Chime does not believe in hidden fees.
+- No monthly fees: There’s nothing worse than getting hit with a monthly fee.
+Chime does not believe in monthly fees.
 It’s free to apply and free to use (even internationally).

 - Security: Chime is serious about your safety and security.
 All deposits are FDIC insured up to $250,000.
 Furthermore, it uses technology—such as encryption—to protect your personal and financial information.